cracine79/EVTDontS/README.md

 EVTDS is still in Beta mode.
 Currently we are in the progress of preparing to migrate the frontend from a Vite app to Next.js for long term SEO optimization.

 We also plan on integrating an AI assistant to provide answers to questions on content that registered users have.

+Thank you for taking the time to read about EVTDS.
+I'd love to hear your thoughts on education websites, the algorithm to better craft review quizzes, employment opportunities, or anything else!